flecsi/flecsi/doc/sphinx/src/tutorial/data.rst

 Example 3: Dense data
 +++++++++++++++++++++

-Dense field is a field defined on a dense topology index space.
-In this example we allocate `pressure` field on the `cells` index space of `canonical` topology.
+A dense field is a field defined on a dense topology index space.
+In this example we allocate a `pressure` field on the `cells` index space of the `canonical` topology.

 .. literalinclude:: ../../../../tutorial/4-data/3-dense.cc
   :language: cpp
   :lines: 27-27

-One can access the field inside of the FLeCSI task through passing topology and field accessors with `access permissions` (wo/rw/ro).
+One can access the field inside of the FleCSI task by passing topology and field accessors with `access permissions` (wo/rw/ro).

 .. literalinclude:: ../../../../tutorial/4-data/3-dense.cc